Skip to main content

 On your person and your gear, check jacket and bag pockets including inner liners and zip compartments, the bottom of a purse or backpack, wallet sleeves, and anything that was recently gifted or handed to you.
 An AirTag is about the size of a coin, so it can hide in surprisingly small spaces.

 If the tracker is silenced or its speaker has been tampered with, you will not be able to rely on sound.
-That is exactly when a Bluetooth signal scan earns its place, because the device still broadcasts even when it cannot beep.
+It may still broadcast a Bluetooth signal that iOS exposes, so a scan can provide another clue, but no third-party scanner can guarantee that the signal will appear.

 Identify the owner before you act